facebookresearch/hydra/website/docs/tutorial/10_debugging.md

 Hydra provides a few options to improve debuggability.

 ### Printing the configuration
-Print the config that would be used for a job without running it the job by adding '-c' or '--cfg' to your command line:
+Print the config that would be used for a job without actually running it by adding '-c' or '--cfg' to your command line:
 ```yaml
 # A normal run:
 $ python tutorial/objects_example/my_app.py